 Well-kept records are essential to good child protection practice.
 All staff are clear about the need to record and report concerns about a student within the College.
 The record should include the student's words as far as possible and should be timed, dated and signed.
-Blue Form 1 forms are in each office and in visitors reception.
+All staff have access to the portal in order to raise a concern, which should be done as soon as possible as a priority.
 The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.

-Where students leave our College, the DSL will ensure their child protection file is transferred to the new college or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new college or college to have support in place for when the young person arrives.
+Where students leave our College, the DSL will ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the young person arrives.
 The DSL will ensure secure transit, and confirmation of receipt should be obtained, this will be transferred separately from the main pupil file.

-The receiving colleges and colleges should ensure key staff such as DSLs and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.
+The receiving schools and colleges should ensure key staff such as DSLs and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.